AnshumanNeon/AnshumanNeon/README.md

 <h1 align='center'>AnshumanNeon</h1>

 Hello Everyone!
 I am Anshuman.
 A fellow programmer from India who tries his hands at everything he can.
-I have both emacs and nvim on my machine (think of this what you want).
-I mostly do projects that interest me a lot.
+I mostly use and like emacs but also neovim.
+I only do projects that interest me.

 ## Tech stack